maoschanz/emoji-selector-for-gnome/README.md

 > How to manually install the extension ?

-Download the zip archive, and then copy the "emoji-selector@maestroschan.fr" folder to ~/.local/share/gnome-shell/extensions/ You may need to restart the gnome shell environnment like a dick with Alt+F2 (you just have to type r in the prompt).
+Download the zip archive, and then copy the "emoji-selector@maestroschan.fr" folder to ~/.local/share/gnome-shell/extensions/ You may need to restart the gnome shell environnment (the usual way is "logout and login again", but you if you like adventure, i suggest you restart it like a dick with Alt+F2 and then type r in the prompt).

 > It's ugly !